stevebatcup/joan-arc-rock-video/docs/overview and workflow.md

 - Use AI-generated music (Suno) as foundation
 - Add human compositional skill via orchestral enhancements
 - Pair with AI-generated visuals using "actor as character" formula
-- Create narrative through three distinct visual "tracks" or themes
+- Create narrative through distinct visual "tracks" or themes

 **Differentiation:** This is NOT pure AI content.
 The orchestral arrangements, visual curation, narrative structure, and conceptual pairing are all human artistic choices that elevate AI-generated elements into cohesive artistic statements.